Here's some of the random e-mail (jokes and otherwise) that we've found

 6. You've been to a baby shower that has two mothers and a sperm donor.

-7. You have a very strong opinion about where your coffee beans are grown and you can taste the difference between Sumatran and Ethiopian.
+7. You have a very strong opinion about where your coffee beans are grown and

 9. You can't remember . . . is pot illegal?